mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 "Well, I suppose the Tilmarim would do."

 Melna was getting irritated.
-"I suppose that I'm asking something deeper.
-When do you start to call the shots?
+"I'm asking... something deeper.
+When do you start to decide for yourself?
 When do you stop blindly trusting an unkeepable promise and seek survival on your own terms?"

 "We have enough grain from Heiko to keep us going until Holrag figures out what's going on."